input-output-hk/catalyst-voices/catalyst_voices/packages/internal/catalyst_voices_repositories/test/sqlite/README.md

+# Sqlite libraries

-The sqlite libraries were compiled from the source, see: https://www.sqlite.org/howtocompile.html.
+The sqlite libraries were compiled from the source, see: [https://www.sqlite.org/howtocompile.html].